MakoLab/graphchain/README.md

 # graphchain
-- W folderze `GraphChainAPI` zostało udokumentowane HTTP API aplikacji mammoth oraz GraphChain.js.
+- In the folder `GraphChainAPI` there is a documention for HTTP API for applications mammoth and GraphChain.js.
-- Plik `OntoBC.ttl` zawiera ontologię GraphChain.
+- The `OntoBC.ttl` file contains the GraphChain ontology.
-- W folderze `mammoth` znajduje się przykładowa implementacja (PoC) rozwiązania GraphChain do budowania blockchaina z wykorzystaniem grafów RDF-owych.
+- In the folder `mammoth` there is a sample implementation (PoC) of the GraphChain technology which is intended to create a blockchain consisting of RDF graphs.